Latest posts by Adam Zilko (see all)

 This /testimonials/ page also encourages users to leave their testimonial while they are there (and we get to final editorial approval),

 In this page, we implement the hReview tag to promote on Google, and with that we get this on our SERP (Note, the above screenshot and below one are 2 separate clients),

-What we have found, is that in many cases, our clients wont have the support in place, or their clients wont have the time to stick around to write the review.
+What we have found is that, in many cases, our clients wont have the support in place, or their patients wont have the time to stick around to write the review.
 For that, we have implemented this extra step in the process.

-What this is, is an editable .pdf that is a 2 sided postcard (only one side shown here).
-The client can then type in and check off their data, print it out, and either hand them out or mail them out to their clients as they are walking out the door.
-We also use this to reverse target long time clients of the business we are working with to help promote further online reviews for our newer clients.
+This is an editable .pdf that is a 2 sided postcard (only one side shown here).
+The client can then type in and check off their data, print it out, and either hand them out or mail them out to their patients as they are walking out the door.
+We also use this to reverse target long time patients of the business we are working with to help promote further online reviews for our newer patients.
 As we assess our client’s reviews across the web and help them manage their reputation, we will recommend to them the targeted directories to focus on.